 Also available in: French

-First and foremost: What is considered small game?
+What is considered small game?

-This type of hunting can be carried out in different conditions, but it ideal when there is less wind, isn’t raining, and the sun is beating down with lots of warmth.
-The more fall progresses, the easier to spot birds through the trees as the leaves continue to fall.
+This type of hunting can be carried out in different conditions, but it is ideal when there is less wind, it isn’t raining, and the sun is beating down with lots of warmth.
+The more fall progresses, the easier it becomes to spot birds through the trees as the leaves continue to fall.
 Small game hunting is considered an art because, as a hunter, you will be in constant movement in order to conquer your game.
 It is also possible to continue this type of hunting into the early winter when a bit of snow covers the ground as this may help to track the animal’s steps.

 Hunters are known for being early risers!
 Small game is often found out and about, right at sunrise.
 Even though it can be done all day long, the early morning hours are the best time to head out on the hunt!

-Compared to big game hunting where more complex equipment is required – check out our blog about moose hunting – small game hunting requires minimal preparation and is done with a small caliber rifle or shotgun.Hunting gear
+Compared to big game hunting where more complex equipment is required – check out our blog about moose hunting – small game hunting requires minimal preparation and is done with a small caliber rifle or shotgun.

-• A firearm
+- A firearm

 - Walking boots

-• a hunting bib
+- A hunting bib

-• hunting access rights
+Hunting access rights

 Of course, several tips can be given and theories may be learned for small game hunting, but it’s imperative to write out a list of some of the most important ones, such as:

-• checking out every trail or path
+- Check out every trail or path.

 - Spend the day in the woods to maximize your chances of harvesting.

 Also available in: French